anuroop-ghosh/EchoBuddy/README.md

 **Project Structure**

-* `EduBuddy.ipynb`: The main Jupyter Notebook containing all the code and explanations for the project.
+* `EchoBuddy.ipynb`: The main Jupyter Notebook containing all the code and explanations for the project.

 * `Chicken Cottage 4.mp3` (example): A sample audio file used for demonstration.